 As I welcome 2019 this week, I’m getting ready for my birthday.
 It’s not a special birthday this year.
 No bells and whistles like last year when I turned 60 and entered the next big chapter.
-Now it’s time to keep evolving personally and positively after 60.
+Now it’s time to keep evolving personally and positively after 60 with some yoga wisdom.

 I like the word “evolve.”
 It makes me feel like I’m moving forward in an affirmative way.
 And the “personal” side provides a little self care.

 Evolving personally with intention and attention

 In my end of year yoga classes, I shared some yoga wisdom from one of my favorite yogis, Dr. Deepak Chopra.
 I find his thoughts on evolving personally inspiring.
 With the beginning of the new year I thought it fitting to share this wisdom with my blog readers too.

 Dr. Chopra says that a better way to find the good in a chaotic world (which you have to admit most days we’re in right now) is “to evolve personally.”
 He says “personal evolution requires two things: intention and attention.”

 For those of you who may be yogis you know that at the beginning of each class you set an intention.
 An intention is set in the first person and present tense, starting with “I am” and finishing the sentence.
 It’s a way to help you stay focused during your practice.